Songhai people: Gao Empire and Gao-Saney

 It appears from this table that Yama b.
 Kima (or 'Umar b. al-Khattab), the third king of the stelae of Gao-Saney, is identical with the 18th ruler of the list of Za kings.
 His name is given in the Ta'rikh al-Fattash (1665) as Yama-Kitsi and in the Ta'rikh al-Sudan (1655) as Biyu-Ki-Kima.
-On account of this identification the dynastic history of the Gao Empire can now to be established on a solid documentary basis.
+On account of this identification the dynastic history of the Gao Empire can now be established on a solid documentary basis.

 Apart from some Arabic epitaphs on tombstones discovered in 1939 at the cemetery of Gao-Saney (6 km to the east of the city) there are no surviving indigenous written records that date from before the middle of the 17th century.

 Our knowledge of the early history of the town relies on the writings of external Arabic geographers living in Morocco, Egypt and Andalusia, who never visited the region.
 These authors referred to the town as Kawkaw or Kuku.
 The two key 17th century chronicles, the Tarikh al-Sudan and the Tarikh al-Fattash, provide information on the town at the time of the Songhai Empire but they contain only vague indications on the time before.

 The chronicles do not, in general, acknowledge their sources.
 Their accounts for the earlier periods are almost certainly based on oral tradition and for events before the second half of the 15th century they are likely to be less reliable.
 For these earlier periods the two chronicles sometimes provide conflicting information.

 The earliest mention of Gao is by al-Khwārizmī who wrote in the first half of the 9th century.
 In the 9th century Gao was already an important regional power.
 Al-Yaqubi wrote in his Tarikh in around 872:

 There is the kingdom of the Kawkaw, which is the greatest of the realms of the Sūdān, the most important and most powerful.
 All the kingdoms obey its king.
 Al-Kawkaw is the name of the town.
 Besides this there are a number of kingdoms of which the rulers pay allegiance to him and acknowledge his sovereignty, although they are kings in their own lands.

 In the 10th century, Gao was already Muslim and was described as consisting of two separate towns.
 Al-Muhallabi, who died in 990, wrote in a lost work quoted in the biographical dictionary compiled by Yaqut:

 Their king pretends before his subject to be a Muslim and most of them pretend to be Muslims too.
 He has a town on the Nile [Niger], on the eastern bank, which is called Sarnāh, where there are markets and trading houses and to which there is continuous traffic from all parts.
 He has another town to the west of the Nile [Niger] where he and his men and those who have his confidence live.
 There is a mosque there where he prays but the communal prayer ground is between the two towns.